eslint/eslint/docs/src/integrate/nodejs-api.md

 * `fatal` - usually omitted, but will be set to true if there's a parsing error (not related to a rule).
 * `line` - the line on which the error occurred.
 * `message` - the message that should be output.
-* `messageId` - the ID of the message used to generate the message (this property is omitted if the rule does not use message ids).
+* `messageId` - the ID of the message used to generate the message (this property is omitted if the rule does not use message IDs).
 * `nodeType` - (**Deprecated:** This property will be removed in a future version of ESLint.) the node or token type that was reported with the problem.
 * `ruleId` - the ID of the rule that triggered the messages (or null if `fatal` is true).
 * `severity` - either 1 or 2, depending on your configuration.